aws/amazon-ecs-cli/README.md

 --follow                   [Optional] Specifies if the logs should be streamed.
 --filter-pattern value     [Optional] Substring to search for within the logs.
 --container-name value     [Optional] Prints the logs for the given container.
 Required if containers in the Task use different log groups
 --since value              [Optional] Returns logs newer than a relative duration in minutes.
-Can not be used with --start-time (default: 0)
+Cannot be used with --start-time (default: 0)
 --start-time value         [Optional] Returns logs after a specific date (format: RFC 3339.
 Example: 2006-01-02T15:04:05+07:00).
 Cannot be used with --since flag
 --end-time value           [Optional] Returns logs before a specific date (format: RFC 3339.
 Example: 2006-01-02T15:04:05+07:00).
 Cannot be used with --follow
 --timestamps, -t           [Optional] Shows timestamps on each line in the log output.